Mary Costa: Later years

 On April 24, 2012, Costa served as the commencement speaker at Pellissippi State graduation ceremony.
-On November 10, 2014, she was awarded an Honorary Doctorate of Humane and Musical Letters from the College of Arts and Sciences, University of Tennessee, Knoxville.
-In 2014, Costa was named one of the YWCA Knoxville's Tribute to Women Honorees during the 30th anniversary celebration.
-On March 17, 2015 she was a recipient of Tennessee's 2015 Governor's Arts Award.
-On her 86th birthday, Costa wrote an open letter to her fans thanking them for their support.
+In 2016, on her 86th birthday, she wrote an open letter to her fans thanking them for their support.
 She also announced that she would no longer directly reply to fan-mail, but she would continue to sign autographs and meet fans at events while also focusing her efforts on working with young children.
 In August 2020 during the COVID-19 pandemic, Costa once again thanked fans for their continued support but also announced that she would no longer respond to any fan-mail at all due to the overwhelming amount she received following her 90th birthday.

+Awards and honors

+Costa was named the Woman of the Year in music by the Los Angeles Times in 1959.
+In 1989, she received the Lifetime Achievement Award of the Licia Albanese Puccini Foundation.
+In November 1999, she received the Disney Legends Award, and her handprints are now a permanent part of the Disney Legends Plaza at the entrance to Disney Studios.
+The Mary Costa Plaza at the General James White Memorial Civic Auditorium and Coliseum is named for her.

+In 2000 Costa was selected as the Tennessee Woman of Distinction by the American Lung Association.
+In 2001 the Metropolitan Opera Guild honored her in its "distinguished Verdi Performances of the 20th Century" list.
+In 2003 she was appointed by President George W. Bush to the National Council on the Arts, where she served until 2007.
+In November 2007 she was inducted into the Knoxville Opera Hall of Fame.
+In December 2007, she was awarded an honorary Doctor of Fine Arts degree by Carson–Newman College in Jefferson City, Tennessee.

+On November 10, 2014, she was awarded an Honorary Doctorate of Humane and Musical Letters from the College of Arts and Sciences at the University of Tennessee.
+On March 17, 2015 she was a recipient of Tennessee's 2015 Governor's Arts Award.
 She was awarded the National Medal of Arts on January 13, 2021.

-Personal life

-Mary married cartoonist and screenwriter Frank Tashlin in 1953.
-They divorced in 1966.

-Lawsuit

-In May 1989, Mary Costa sued the Walt Disney Company for royalties of $2 million owed to her since the 1986 home-video release of Sleeping Beauty.
-Costa said that her contract with the studio prevented it from producing "phonograph recordings or transcriptions for sale to the public" without her permission.
-The case was settled out of court by June 1991, with Costa receiving an undisclosed sum.